JiangyanYu/IntestLine/README.md

 A quick way to try IntestLine.
 Be aware that the configureation of the server is very limited (). therefore it will take a while to unroll a large dataset.

 Option 3: Use IntestLine locally

-Tutorial on how to use the app can be found on Youtube: [https://www.youtube.com/watch?v=DLZ-4taQk-s](https://www.youtube.com/watch?v=DLZ-4taQk-s)

 # Option2: FASTGenomics
 Step 1: Upload data (Upper left panel in grey)\